thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials.md

 mosquitto_sub -d -q 1 -h localhost -p 1883 -t tbmq/demo/+ -i "tbmq_eJzCIh6r" -u "tbmq_un_VxUVPaF8" -P "$YOUR_PASSWORD" -v
 mosquitto_pub -d -q 1 -h localhost -p 1883 -t tbmq/demo/topic -i "tbmq_eJzCIh6r" -u "tbmq_un_VxUVPaF8" -P "$YOUR_PASSWORD" -m 'Hello World'
 ```

+Also, if the client has configured subscribe/publish **Authorization rule patterns** that differ from the default value `.*` (any topic allowed), it indicates that the client has specific topic restrictions for publishing or subscribing.
+In this case, you need to replace "$YOUR_TOPIC" with one that the client is permitted to operate.